All posts by Becky L'Abbe

 Member, State Bar of Massachusetts, 2023

-Admitted to practice before the U.S. District Court for the District of Massachusetts
+Admitted to practice before the U.S. District Court for the District of Massachusetts, U.S. Court of Appeals for the First and Second Circuits.

 IBM Briefing at the Second Circuit